Engaging Programs for Individuals on the Spectrum

 Sheri Bragg Program Director

 Sheri began volunteering when she was nine years old.
 She recently took on the role of Program Director in charge of designing, implementing, and creating programs.
 Sheri is an experienced special educator and the perfect combination of professionalism and compassion.

 Jessie began as a camp counselor in 2008.
-He is currently an Assistant Camp Director, Social Club Supervisor, and Leisure Programs Coordinator.
-Jessie is a remarkable parent liaison and has a true gift for developing rapport with children with autism.
+He is currently FACT's Program Manager.
+Jessie is a remarkable parent liaison and has a true gift for developing rapport with children and adults with autism.
 He is invaluable to our programs.

 MEET THE BOARD

-The FACT Board of Directors is made up of a dedicated group of individuals with a broad array of backgrounds and experiences, ranging from parents of children with autism and business leaders in the Hampton Roads area.
+The FACT Board of Directors is made up of a dedicated group of individuals with a broad array of backgrounds and experiences, ranging from parents of individuals with autism and business leaders in the Hampton Roads area.